eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 end ActionValue
 ```

-`HashedVirtualFileRef` represents a virtual file name with some content hash.
+We'll come back to `HashedVirtualFileRef`, but it carries a file name with some content hash.
 Using these, we can define a basic cache function as follows:

 ```scala
 import sjsonnew.{ HashWriter, JsonFormat }